hwstar/BOMtools/README.md

 **BOMtools**
 =========
-This is a set of python scripts for managing and costing parts in a kicad schematic (other schematic capture packages may be supported in the future).
+This is a set of python scripts for managing and costing parts in a Kicad or Eagle 6 schematic (other schematic capture packages may be supported in the future).
 A costing script for adding costing columns using the Octopart json API is also included.